NN-Project-1/dis-Vector-Embedding/README.md

   - 128 elements for **pitch features**
   - 64 elements for **rhythm features**
   - 64 elements for **timbre features**

+- **Zero-Shot Capability**: The Dis-Vector model demonstrates remarkable zero-shot performance, enabling voice cloning and conversion across different languages without needing extensive training data for each target voice.

+- **Feature Transfer**: The model facilitates the transfer of individual features from the source voice to the target voice, allowing for customizable voice synthesis while retaining the original speech's essence.

 ## **Speech Component Representation**